Siohfox/EbonDevJournal/DevJournel_Ebonkeep.md

 Another downside, is that installing a lot of the requirements for a C++ compatible Unreal project requires a lot of installed files, especially on windows computers, and as such, many problems are caused in the initial installation and start up processes, with some people being unable to open the project for various reasons and the engine often complaining about needing to be rebuilt.
+(Why Is Unreal Engine 5 Criticized, and Is It Really That Bad?, s.d.)

 ##### Other resources